Find Out What Osteoarthritis is in Newnan

-Osteoarthritis occurs over time.
+Newnan, Georgia, osteoarthritis occurs over time.
 When the cartilage wears away it becomes frayed and rough.
 Moving the bone along this exposed section is painful.
 If the cartilage wears away completely, it can result in bone rubbing on bone.
 As the cartilage continues to wear away, damaged bones may start to bow inward or outward, forming spurs and causing more pain.
 You may need Newnan knee specialists for help.

 According to the American Academy of Orthopedic Surgeons, osteoarthritis of the knee is one of five leading causes of disability among elderly men and women, Osteoarthritis of the knee is characterized by